-The following Alcohol Policy and Guidelines set parameters within which alcohol use will reflect this increasing awareness of concern for us and each other.
+The following Alcohol Policy and Guidelines set parameters within which alcohol use will reflect this increasing awareness of concern for us and each other:

-1.2.1.1 In observance of the laws of Missouri and local ordinances, no person under the age of 21 may purchase or attempt to purchase, or have in his or her possession, any alcoholic or intoxicating beverage on Campus or at University activities.
+1.2.1 In observance of the laws of Missouri and local ordinances, no person under the age of 21 may purchase or attempt to purchase, or have in their possession, any alcoholic or intoxicating beverage on Campus or at University activities.
 Therefore, no alcoholic beverage may be served or sold to anyone under 21 years of age on Campus or at University activities.
 Students must present two forms of valid photo identification or comply with University reasonable age verification procedures at events held on the University's premises at which alcohol is available.
 Students found presenting false identification or taking other steps to acquire alcohol as a minor will be subject to disciplinary action under the University Community Standards and could risk criminal prosecution.

-- 1.2.1.2 Consumption of alcoholic beverages by those who are over 21 years of age, on Campus, must be in compliance with Housing and Residence Life guidelines while in a residence hall, and is permitted ONLY at those Student events or locations that have been expressly approved by the Student Involvement Center and ONLY in those locations for which the University has a license.
-Approval for alcohol service at events sponsored by University departments must be obtained from the appropriate director, dean or Vice President. - 1.2.1.3 University funds may not be used to pay for any portion of an event at which alcohol may be provided, served to or consumed by minors.
+1.2.2 Consumption of alcoholic beverages by those who are over 21 years of age, on Campus, must be in compliance with Housing and Residence Life guidelines while in a residence hall, and is permitted ONLY at those Student events or locations that have been expressly approved by the Student Involvement Center and ONLY in those locations for which the University has a license.
+Approval for alcohol service at events sponsored by University departments must be obtained from the appropriate director, dean or Vice President.